Euphoric/message-to-recruiters/README.md

 1. What process is used to manage how developers work?
 Scrum, Kanban, XP or something else?
 Are there any significant deviations from how the practice is commonly understood?
 1. As a developer, how will I know what issues I should focus on?
 And how will I know when I’m finished?
 Is there Definition of Done for the team?
 What does Definition of Done contain?
 1. As a software developer, how do I know the impact of my work on clients, customers and users?
 How do I know I’m delighting and empowering our customers and users with the work I do?
+1. Is your team collocated in a single room.
+Are business representatives included?
+If some of your memebers  are remote, what is done to ensure they build same team cohesion as those who sit together?
 1. If I were to stand in your office, what is immediate information I can learn about the current state of the team / work / project / process?
 Things like kanban boards, in-progress work, results of CI/CD pipeline, etc..
 1. What metrics or indicators does team observe and use to improve it's product and process of creating that product?
 1. How is technical debt managed?
 If I find a place for improvement, that is not immediately related to my current work, what can I do so that the improvement can be implemented in the future?